Collins-type fragmentation energy correlator in semi-inclusive deep inelastic lepton-hadron scattering: FECs from energy-tagged SIDIS: inclusive with

 while all the other $\iv{W}$ components stay real.
 This will induce an imaginary part to $\iv{H}_{\pm\mp}$, which become

 instead of \eq{eq:H-result-int-nlo}.
 The spin transfer matrix $T$ will then generate an off-diagonal element, \beq \iv{T}_{qq} = \eeq which will contribute an additional modulation $\cos(\phi - \phi_S)$ to \eq{eq:xsec-int-e-d}.
-It requires a longitudinal beam polarization so will lead to a double spin asymmetry $A_{LT}$ following \eq{eq:SSA-T}.
-This imaginary part, $\Im \iv{W}^{+0}_{+-}$, can likely come at NNLO via a threshold loop, so is suppressed by $\order{\alpha_s^2}$.
+It requires a longitudinal beam polarization and consequently leads to a double spin asymmetry $A_{LT}$, following \eq{eq:SSA-T}.
+This imaginary part, $\Im \iv{W}^{+0}_{+-}$, can arise at NNLO from a threshold loop, so is expected to be suppressed by $\order{\alpha_s^2}$.
 There are no other observables expected to arise beyond NNLO; higher orders only induce quantitative corrections.